HwiRyu/Euler_Method/README.md

 In tracer mode, press the 'T' key to draw the phase line.
 Observe the point moving according to time by pressing the 'F' key.

-And for one-variable differential equation, Can find meaningfull error.
+And for one-variable differential equation, Can find meaningfull upper bound of error.

 Update: